CodeWithMayank-Py/Easy-Convert-Tool/README.md

-# Quick Format
+# Easy Convert Tool

 This repository contains an ongoing project called File Format Conversion Wizard.
 It is a tool being developed to facilitate seamless file format conversion, eliminating compatibility issues and enhancing productivity.

 ## Project Status

-The development of the Quick Format is currently in progress.
+The development of the Easy Convert Tool is currently in progress.
 The tool is being designed to provide a user-friendly Graphical User Interface (GUI) for easy file format conversion.
 While it is not yet complete, I am actively working on it and adding new features regularly.

 Stay tuned for updates as the project progresses!